rauulrivero/GraphWord/README.md

 ## 5. Initialize AWS Infrastructure

-The project directory contains a script called `run.sh` to initialize the AWS infrastructure.
+The aws directory contains a script called `run.sh` to initialize the AWS infrastructure.
 Ensure it has execution permissions and then run it:

 ```bash
 chmod +x run.sh